-For those who don’t know, the TED conferences are a worldwide phenomenon dedicated to presenting innovative speakers who have brilliant new ideas or ways of looking at existing problems.
+For those who don’t know, TED conferences are a worldwide phenomenon dedicated to presenting innovative speakers who have brilliant new ideas or ways of looking at existing problems.
 These speakers operate in many different fields, from personal development to technology, art and design, music and so on.

 Subsequently when TED chooses someone to speak, you know it’s going to be good.
 These are five of my favourites for startups and small businesses.